How to design an art deco kitchen

 Art deco design consists of straight, regular lines and angles making it the perfect choice for a kitchen setting, where everything slots together.

-Art deco design allows you to add character to the room, choosing the trends that you like best, from geometry to mirrors, monochrome or colour.
+Art deco kitchen design allows you to add character to the room, choosing the trends that you like best, from geometry to mirrors, monochrome or colour.
 You can go all out and re-design your kitchen with this in mind, or choose to bring the trend in with accessories and appliances in a subtler way.
+To see how you can incorporate these art deco kitchen design ideas in your home, check out our free online kitchen planner, or book an appointment to visit your nearest Wren showroom.